Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Method

+\textbf{Belief update.} \duo{Given the belief world which consists of a set of belief rules $\mathcal{R}$ constructed in the first phase, the agent updates two levels of beliefs via LLM reasoning.}

-Given the belief rules summarized in the first phase, the agent extracts task-relevant information and updates both \textbf{zero-order beliefs} and \textbf{first-order beliefs}.
-Notably, during the update of first-order beliefs, we employ theory-of-mind (ToM) reasoning~\citep{Li2023TheoryOM,ma2023towards} to prompt the agent to interpret messages from the collaborator’s perspective.
-This prevents the agent from conflating personal information with public information, ensuring a more accurate belief estimation.
-The prompt structure is illustrated below:
+where $o_t = (o_v, o_c)$ is the partial observation acquired from the environment \duo{and collaborators, $o_v$ represents the ego-centric visual perception (e.g., object positions), and $o_c$ denotes the communication message explicitly transmitted by other agents. }\duo{Notably, during the update of first-order beliefs, we employ theory-of-mind (ToM) reasoning~\citep{Li2023TheoryOM,ma2023towards,Strachan2024TestingTO} to prompt the agent to interpret messages from the collaborator’s perspective.
+This prevents the agent from \duo{confusing} personal information with public information, ensuring a more accurate belief estimation~\citep{Shi2024MuMAToMMM,zhang2025autotom}. }

-\textbf{Belief prediction. } Building upon the agent’s collaborative belief world, we enable proactive coordination by predicting the possible beliefs based on the updated beliefs.
-Agents perform belief prediction separately based on zero-order and first-order beliefs.
-For zero-order beliefs, we prompt the LLM to infer possible states of environment.
+\textbf{Belief prediction. } \duo{Based on the updated beliefs, the agent proactively predicts the possible beliefs in the future to maintain the knowledge about the external environment and the intents of collaborators.
+Specifically, the agent predicts the future zero-order belief to reason the possible states of environment~\citep{wei2022chain}.
 Based on these predicted beliefs, agents then generate plans that maximize task efficiency by prioritizing high-utility, low-uncertainty exploration or manipulation steps.
-For first-order beliefs, we repeat the reasoning step.
-However, to ensure comprehensive coverage of potential miscoordination, agent will explicitly reasons over multiple intents for every collaborator—not just the most likely one.
-This multi-hypothesis modeling allows the agents to fully assess the current collaboration status, guiding their subsequent collaboration behaviors.
-The prompt structure is illustrated below:
+This process is formally defined as:}

+\duo{where ${b}_{t+1}^0$ represents the predicted zero-order beliefs, $\pi_{t+1}$ represents the plan the agent will take, $G$ is the task goal and $P$ is the description of task progress which are both provided by the environment.}

+\duo{Next, the agent predicts the first-order beliefs to infer the intents of collaborators and then reasons about their possible plans to avoid conflicts and miscoordination.}